Formal Attire Guide: What to Wear to Every Event

 What to Wear to a Formal Dinner

 Formal dinners at private residences or upscale restaurants typically fall in the cocktail to semi-formal range.
-A 2024 survey by OpenTable found that 56% of diners at fine-dining restaurants consider the dress code when choosing a restaurant, and 31% have changed clothes before a reservation.
+OpenTable surveys consistently show that most fine-dining diners consider dress code when choosing a restaurant, and a meaningful share change clothes before a reservation.

 - Women: A midi dress, refined blouse with tailored trousers, or a sleek jumpsuit